 Update Company Details

 When was the last time you changed your employees’ headshots on your website?
 If you can’t remember, chances are the bios are out of date as well.
 Spending a few hours to update these details is time well spent and provides immediate gratification.
-Double-check your company contact details are also accurate.
+Double-check that your company contact details are also accurate.
 Are the phone numbers and email addresses listed the easiest way for a prospect to reach your business?
-Providing updated and specific company details, boosts brand identity, and showcases professionalism.
+Providing updated and specific company details boosts brand identity and showcases professionalism.

 Link Social Media Sites

 Does your business have social media accounts?
 We are talking about LinkedIn, Twitter, Facebook...the list goes on and on.
 If not, open up a new window right now and sign up for at least one today.
 Social media does wonders for your business.
-By including social media links on your site, clients can easily engage and interact with the day to day details of your business.
+By including social media links on your site, clients can easily engage and interact with your business’s day-to-day details.
 It creates a more personal experience for the consumer and, as a result, brings consistent traffic to your pages.
 Most importantly, social media is a way for you to market your business for FREE!

 Add an FAQ Page

-Another excellent and cost-effective way to upgrade your site is by adding an FAQ page.
+Another excellent and cost-effective way to receive website updates is by adding an FAQ page.
 People want and need to know how to about your business and what to expect as a customer.
 Ask your employees what questions they repeatedly hear and use them as a starting point to create your FAQs.

 With the above suggestions, you don’t need to dig heavily into your business bank accounts to upgrade your website.
 The above five options are quite affordable – some won’t even cost you a dollar – and all go above and beyond to expand your audience.
 Remember that upgrading your website is an excellent investment.
+If you accept payments on your site, make sure it is also compliant with card brand regulations.
 Do it consistently, especially now, where face to face meetings are hard to come by.
 We hope these upgrades help your business not only survive the pandemic but thrive through it.